Moggers/beefy/README.md

 # Beefy
-A small project to prove my compotence with javascript, git, and unit testing.
+A small project to prove my competence with javascript, git, and unit testing.
 Beefy shall exist on a 5x5 zero indexed field.
 Beefy shall accept five possible commands listed below.
 Attempting to initiate a command which would place beefy beyond the allowed field shall fail.
 ## Goals